 - For customers of a natural gas distributor, is a non-residential customer that uses less than 50,000 cubic meters of gas annually

 - Customers can find information about their class on their bill, or they can contact their utility or USMP.

 - The customer has a registered business number or charitable registration number for the small business or registered charity operating out of the premises.

-- The customer has overdue amounts owing from one or more electricity or gas bills since March 17, 2020.
+- The customer has overdue amounts owing on the day they apply from one or more electricity or gas bills since March 17, 2020.

 CEAP-SB Benefit Amounts